apptainer/singularity-userdocs/running_services.rst

 Why container instances?
 ------------------------

-.. _sec:instances: Let’s say I want to run a web server.
+Let’s say I want to run a web server.
 With nginx, that is pretty simple, I install nginx and start the service:

 .. code-block:: none